Windsor Pink Stick Classic

 No Time outs in round robin play - Players may not approach the bench during goalie water breaks.

-No Overtime in round robin play - Games will end in a tie
+No Overtime in round robin play – Tied games will stand.

 · 2 points for win